aflaxman/gbd/docs/dismod_data_server.rst

 page view.
 Visual improvements, like line width and alpha levels may still be needed.

-Running data is currently only via command line in ipython, but the get/post json is implemented now.
+Running data is implemented via the command line in ipython, and via the web.

+Setting priors is has a preliminary web interface.

 Test Driven Development
 -----------------------